 - Hit Man (Grosse Point Blank anyone…).
 Haha…definitely a travel job, but I don’t advise it.
 Although…man what an interesting blog you could write.

 So there you have it.
 As you can tell there is no shortage of jobs with travel.
 Whatever or wherever you are in your life, if travel is important to you, you can likely find a job with travel that suits your fancy.
-Maybe it’s a career!
+And maybe it turns into a full blown travel career!
 Or maybe just a J-O-B!
+A travel job…

 - 101 Travel Hacks for the Business Traveler – the Best Business Travel Hacks